derek1906/PyWebsocket/readme.md

     python main.py

 to start the server.
-The HTTP server will look for files inside the `www/` directory.
+The HTTP server will look for files only inside the `www/` directory.

 Currently the WebSocket can only receive data.
 Transmitting data is not implemented yet.